The Bad Guys (film): Accolades

 The film was awarded the title of Truly Moving Picture Award at the 2022 Heartland Film Festival and was nominated for Best Animated Film at the Hollywood Critics Association and Satellite Awards.
 Beetz received a nomination for Outstanding Voice Performance at the 2023 Black Reel Awards.
 The film also was nominated for Outstanding Visual Effects in an Animated Feature at the 21st Visual Effects Society Awards, a Kids' Choice Award for Favorite Animated Movie as well as Awkwafina receiving a nomination for Favorite Female Voice From an Animated Movie at the 2023 Kids' Choice Awards, and for five Annie Awards (winning one).

 The film was nominated for Best Edited Animated Feature Film and for Outstanding Achievement in Casting at the 38th Artios Awards.

 Future

-Possible sequel

-In March 2022, after the film was released, Perifel said that he would love to do a sequel.
+Sequel

+In March 2022, a month before the film was released, Perifel said that he would love to do a sequel.
+Two years later, DreamWorks Animation officially confirmed a sequel and was released in the US on August 1, 2025.
+Perifel returned to direct, and JP Sans, who served as head of character animation on the previous film, co-directed, with the cast reprising their roles.
+On July 13, 2024, it was announced that Natasha Lyonne was cast in the sequel.
+A trailer was released on November 21, 2024, with the cast returning, along with new voice actors.

-Television special
+Television specials

-A holiday special inspired by the characters from the film is being produced by DreamWorks Animation Television.
-It will be directed by Bret Haaland from Fast & Furious Spy Racers, and executive produced by Haaland and Katherine Nolfi from Abominable and the Invisible City and Spirit Riding Free.
-The holiday special is set to debut sometime in 2023 on Netflix.
-The special will take place one year before the events of the film and will feature the titular Bad Guys reluctantly restoring holiday cheer to Los Angeles after Christmas was unexpectedly canceled.
+A holiday special inspired by the characters from the film was produced by DreamWorks Animation Television.
+It was directed by Bret Haaland from Fast & Furious Spy Racers, and executive produced by Haaland and Katherine Nolfi from Abominable and the Invisible City and Spirit Riding Free.
+The holiday special, titled The Bad Guys: A Very Bad Holiday, debuted on November 30, 2023, on Netflix.
+None of the film cast reprised their roles.
+The special takes place before the events of the film and features the titular Bad Guys reluctantly restoring holiday cheer to Los Angeles after Christmas was unexpectedly canceled.
+A Halloween special The Bad Guys: Haunted Heist was released on October 3, 2024, with the main cast from A Very Bad Holiday reprising their roles.

+Television series

+On October 8, 2025, it was announced that a prequel series, titled The Bad Guys: Breaking In, is set to premiere on Netflix on November 6.
+Inspired by the characters from the film, the series is being produced by DreamWorks Animation Television.